tsbmediaventure/developer-docs/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-readId | required | readId recieved by the client for each unique transaction on any of the Client's Story registered with Conscent
+readId | required | readId recieved by the client for each unique transaction on any of the Client's Stories registered with Conscent

 <aside class="success">
 Remember — The Read ID is unique and once it is used it will expire.
 Clients can use this endpoint to ensure the unique transactions that occur on their stories registered with Conscent.